globally between 2020-22

 Innovator, Change Maker & Entrepreneur

-Dev Aditya is working to upskill and train a generation of students in Asia and beyond.
+Dev Aditya's work upskills a generation of students in Asia, Africa, and the UK.
 Previously he has successfully launched a green transportation scheme that serves 30,000 people every year, ran national award-winning inclusivity campaigns in the UK, and developed sustainability models for rural communities.

-Dev Aditya is a strong believer in Creativity through experience and works towards long-term high impact social projects through community involvement.
+Dev Aditya is a strong believer in AI for good and works towards long-term high-impact social projects using technology and innovation.

 Upskilling a generation through skills training

 In 2018, Dev Aditya and Dr Pauldy Otermans had the vision to upskill millions of students in South Asia who, they discovered, were given no professional skills and life skills training.
 The region was already facing its highest unemployment rates in decades, and having an untrained workforce would not only mean gloom for the local economy but would result in millions of young people being unemployed for no fault of their own.
 This gave birth to Otermans Institute; a specialised education research and development firm in London that focuses on providing essential skills training to students in South Asia to significantly improve their employability.

-Dev Aditya aims to upskill 750 million learners by 2025.
+Dev Aditya aims to upskill 750 million learners by 2030 using AI and digital technology innovation.

 COVID-19 RELIEF PROJECTS